MBilalQureshi/Cosmos-beauty-pp4/README.md

 - As a Site User, Once I click the product I can see the updated discounted price of an item.

 #### Product Categories
-- As a Site User, If i want to see specific category of products I can easily navigate to it.
+- As a Site User, If I want to see a specific category of products I can easily navigate to it.

 #### Search Products
-- As a Site User, I can search for products based on it name.
+- As a Site User, I can search for products based on their name.
-- As a Site User, I can also serach for products which have specific charcters in them, for exapmple 'oo' should prind items conataing 'oo' in them.
+- As a Site User, I can also search for products that have specific characters in them, for example, 'oo' should print items containing 'oo' in them.

 #### User stories not yet implemented
-The following Items were scoped out of the project which were initially part of the project but couldn't be implemented due to time constraint.
-These featured will be implemented on later date.
+The following items were scoped out of the project which was initially part of the project but couldn't be implemented due to time constraints.
+These features will be implemented at a later date.

-- As a Site User, I recieve 10% code on news letter subscription.
+- As a Site User, I receive a 10% code on a newsletter subscription.
-- As a Site User, I'll get free gift with every order I place.
+- As a Site User, I'll get a gift with every order I place.
-- As a Site User, I'll not need to login at all to buy products.
+- As a Site User, I'll not need to log in at all to buy products.
-- As a Site User, I can subscibe to weekly newsletter.
+- As a Site User, I can subscribe to a weekly newsletter.
-- As a Site User, I'll receieve order placed successfully email.
+- As a Site User, I'll receive an order placed successfully email.
+- As a Site User, I'll have options to pay online rather than just COD(Cash on delivery).

 ### Design

-The design of this website is very simple considering the fact that users will come here to buy products so giving them things too facy will just end up annoying them.
-The fonts and the color scheme of website gives the user the sense of enthusiasm.
+The design of this website is very simple because users will come here to buy products so giving them things too facy will just end up annoying them.
+The fonts and the color scheme of the website give the user a sense of enthusiasm.

 #### Colour Scheme
-Colour palette is generated using [COOLORS](https://coolors.co/).
+The color palette is generated using [COOLORS](https://coolors.co/).

 ![Colour Palette](/docs/readme_images/cosmos_beauty%20main_colors.png)

-The color scheme of the website give a very good contrast after placing the main items of the web page and the main purpose of this color scheme is to give user the can do vibe to the user.
+The color scheme of the website gives a very good contrast after placing the main items on the web page and the main purpose of this color scheme is to give user the can do vibe to the user.
 The effect gives enthusiasm to the site users.

 #### Imagery
 Except the product images the remaining images are static.